azizunsal/waveformrs/README.md

 1. Mp3 and FLAC file support will be added.
 2. Waveform borders will be modified to give offset.
 3. Wav file time info added as an option to the generated image file.
+4. Just create waveform data options will be added to serve as a JavaScript waveform generator application backend.